If you are a soccer player who wants to improve your game, you need to pay attention to your soccer nutrition.

 - Chocolate milk

-- Fruit smoothie with yogurt or protein powder
+- Fruit smoothie with yogurt, high protein milk or protein powder

 - Turkey wrap with whole wheat tortilla